 Very few colleges are willing or able to meet all students’ financial need.
 Knowing this minimum early on can prevent the problems of being accepted into a “dream” school that you can’t afford.
 Parents should make sure their teens understand that if a college doesn’t provide enough financial aid, they simply won’t be able to afford to attend.

 A lot of people will use the net price calculators at a college website but the calculators don’t have to display your estimated EFC.
 However, many will provide the required estimated net price after gift aid as well as an estimated total cost of attendance that includes loans.
-Knowing your EFC will allow you to estimate what percentage of your need is going to be met through gift aid versus self-help aid.
+If you know your EFC, you will be able to estimate what percentage of your need is going to be met through gift aid versus self-help aid.

 If you have a high EFC which you know that you can’t possibly pay, you can ensure an adequate number of schools likely to offer merit (non-need based) aid end up on any final college list.
 You will also want to include some that you can afford regardless of the financial aid.
 These are often referred to as “financial safety schools.”
 In fact, it would be a good idea to avoid “reach” schools altogether.
 See 4 Ways to Check Colleges for Merit Scholarships for more information.

 As stated earlier, few schools can meet 100% of financial need.
 And many of the remaining schools are likely to distribute need-based aid in proportion to the desirability of the student.

 There are around 200 schools that use the College Board’s PROFILE financial aid application to calculate their own institutional methodology independent of the EFC generated when applying for federal financial aid.

 There are some major differences between the two methodologies.
 Depending on a family’s financial situation, their EFC can be dramatically different at schools that use the PROFILE institutional methodology than those that don’t.
 This is also why you should use the College Board’s EFC calculator since they are the only ones that have any idea of what is included in the institutional methodology.